SirDap/tripodvideoninja/_posts/2018-07-17-resizing-videos-in-after-effects.markdown

 </script>
 <img id="Change_Image" src="{% asset resizing-prores-original.png @path %}" />

+#### Running Video

-If you have a 1080 display, here's another comparsion.
-Both videos are started in QT X together via ⌘+Enter and are toggled back and forth with ⌘+` (filename changes at the top).
-The screen capture was exported from Camtasia 2 as ProRes 4444 and compressed to H.264 by EditReady (visually lossless).
+If you have a 1920x1080 display, here's a video clip also.

+Both files were played in QT X at the same time via ⌘+Enter and are toggled back and forth with ⌘+` (filename changes at the top) during playback.
+The screen capture was exported as ProRes 4444 (from Camtasia 2) and compressed to H.264 by EditReady using default settings (visually lossless).
+The eight second clip is 24 MB.

-The greatest quality loss in the screen capture itself, but it's still a useful test.
+There's definitely some compression in the H.264 render (for example in the color red), but even then there's a noticable difference in the clarity in the Instant 4K version.
+The greatest quality loss is likely in the screen capture (rather than Edit Ready), but it's still a useful test.
 Real-world delivery formats will be compressed, after all!

-If you're on a resolution smaller than 1920x1080, you'll probably be underwhelmed.

-There's definitely more compression visible (for example in the color red), but even then there's a noticable difference in the clarity of the resized image!
+*Note: if you're hard to impress, you'll definitely be underwhelmed when viewing this video at smaller screen resolutions.
+Be sure your display resolution > 1080p and use the HTML viewer to maximize it fullscreen.*

 <div class="videoWrapper">
 <video controls width="640" height="360" preload="metadata" poster="{% asset resizing-prores-poster.png @path %}">